Updated: Oct 18, 2021

 “NO!”
 I lied.
 I thought they would separate me and my baby and probably hospitalize me.
 Whether or not this was true, it is what I believed.
 Separation would end our nursing relationship and THAT was the only thing going well.
 At that time, anti-depressants were untested on nursing mothers.
 I refused them, preferring to nurse.
-Over time, we now know that not only are they safe for breastfeeding, but exercising is shown equally as effective as drugs in studies of nursing mothers.
+Over time, research has shown that not only are anti-depressants safe for breastfeeding, but regular exercise is shown to be as effective as drugs, in studies of nursing mothers.

 My baby was a fussy baby who didn’t sleep.

 He was a 2.9 in the “Colic Rule of 3″ which was still enough to rattle anyone.
-And nursing was The Way To Soothe.
+And holding him and nursing was the only way to soothe him.
 I thought if I could just keep nursing and get some sleep, I would be OK.

-Then, I did what turns out to be a key piece in overcoming depression.
+Then, I did what turned out to be a key piece in overcoming depression.

 I joined a playgroup.
 When my baby was six months old, I met 4 women at La Leche League and we (very shyly) agreed to meet weekly.
 This, more than anything, pulled me out of the hole.
-By one year, I still felt tired and angry, but only sad intermittantly.
+By one year, I was still tired and angry, but sad only intermittently.